Shmoopty/veque/README.md

 As C++ has matured, `std::vector` has held its ground as a very popular container type.

-`std::deque`, however, has been and increasingly unpopular standard container.
+`std::deque`, however, has grown increasingly unpopular.
 Nearly to the extent of `std::list`, and for similar reasons - it is non-contiguous and _very_ cache-unfriendly to iterate.

 **veque** is an efficient container with interface and organization very similar to a `std::vector`.
 However, while a `std::vector` places all of its unused allocated storage after `end()`, **veque** distributes it unused space both _before_ and _after_ the used storage.